The Best Family Activities on Aitutaki

 1. Jump on a Lagoon Cruise and Get the Kids’ Passports Stamped at One Foot Island

-Some of the snorkelling spots that are included in the cruise are 3-4m (10-13ft) deep, better suited to confident swimmers, but the sandbank and beaches offer excellent swimming for littlies.
+Some of the snorkelling spots included in the cruise are 3-4m (3.3-4.4 yards) deep, better suited to confident swimmers.
+However, the sandbank and beaches offer excellent swimming for little ones.
 Teking Lagoon Cruises, for example, are more than happy to look after younger children and infants on board while parents swim.

-Private charters for families are also an option, available with Kutekute Tours and Transfers, Teking, Wet & Wild, Platinum Cruising and more.
-These tours will hit the highlights and are catered to match your own pace and interests.
+Private charters for families are also available, offered by Kutekute Tours and Transfers, Teking, Wet & Wild, Platinum Cruising, and more.
+These tours cover the highlights and are tailored to suit your own pace and interests.

 Location: Cruises depart from Ootu Beach, but transfers are typically included.
 Check out the 10 Best Lagoon Cruises in Aitutaki for a full comparison.